Contextual Dynamic Pricing with Strategic Buyers

 \section{Problem Setting}

 We study the pricing problem where a seller has a single product for sale at each time period $t=1,2,\cdots, T$, where $T$ denotes the length of the horizon and may be unknown to the seller.
-At time $t$, a seller with a vector of true covariates $\tilde{\boldsymbol{x}}_t^0\in \mathbb{R}^{d}$ arrives. \begin{remark} In dynamic pricing literature, covariates typically include product features, e.g., insurance product features, and customer characteristics, e.g., customer financial status, and both are observable by the seller.
+At time $t$, a buyer with a vector of true covariates $\tilde{\boldsymbol{x}}_t^0\in \mathbb{R}^{d}$ arrives. \begin{remark} In dynamic pricing literature, covariates typically include product features, e.g., insurance product features, and customer characteristics, e.g., customer financial status, and both are observable by the seller.
 Since product features cannot be modified by buyers, to simply the presentation we only consider customer characteristics in the covariates $\tilde{\boldsymbol{x}}_t^0$ to study the buyers' strategic behavior of manipulating customer characteristics.
-Our analysis can be straightforwardly extended to the scenario where $\tilde{\boldsymbol{x}}_t^0$ includes both product features and customer characteristics. \end{remark} Following the dynamic pricing literature \citep{Javanmard2019, Xu2021,Xu2022, luo2022, wang2022, luo2023}, we assume the buyer's valuation of the product is a linear function of the feature covariates $\tilde{\boldsymbol{x}}_t^0$, which is \textbf{unobservable} by the seller.
+Our analysis can be straightforwardly extended to the scenario where $\tilde{\boldsymbol{x}}_t^0$ includes both product features and customer characteristics. \end{remark} Following the dynamic pricing literature \citep{Javanmard2019, Xu2021,Xu2022, luo2022, wang2022, luo2023}, we assume the buyer's valuation of the product is a linear function of the feature covariates $\tilde{\boldsymbol{x}}_t^0$, which is unobservable by the seller.
 In particular, we define $\boldsymbol{x}_t^0=(\tilde{\boldsymbol{x}}_t^{0\top}, 1)^\top$, where $\{\tilde{\boldsymbol{x}}_t^0\}_{t\geq 1}$ are independently and identically distributed ($i.i.d.$) samples from an unknown distribution $\mathbb{P}_X$ supported on a bounded subset $\mathcal{X}\in \mathbb{R}^d$.
 The buyer's valuation function is defined as $v_t=\boldsymbol{\theta}_0^\top \boldsymbol{x}_t^0+z_t,$ where $\boldsymbol{\theta}_0= (\boldsymbol{\beta}_0^\top, \alpha_0)^\top\in\mathbb{R}^{d+1}$ represents the buyer's true preference parameter, which is unknown to the seller, and $\{z_t\}_{t\geq 1}$ are $i.i.d.$ noises from a distribution with mean zero and a cumulative density function $F$.
 At time $t$, the seller posts a price $p_t$.
 If $p_t\leq v_t$, a sale occurs, and the seller obtains the revenue $p_t$.
 Otherwise, no sale occurs.
 We denote $y_t$ as the response variable that indicates whether a sale occurs at time $t$, $i.e.$,